GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operation**

-The Area of Operations (AO) for the 3BN roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and East to the South Carolina border.
-The 3BN also routinely augments other 1 BDE Battalions, and provides mission support for other GSDF brigades.
+The Area of Operations (AO) for the 3BN roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
+The 3BN also routinely augments other 1 BDE battalions, and provides mission support for other GSDF brigades.

 **What We Do**